In earlier posts the predecessors of the NATO watch strap were reviewed.

 In 1963, before the first watches were supplied, MIL-S-21382(SHIPS), was subsumed into MIL-S-46383, STRAP, WRIST: INSTRUMENT of 20 July 1963.
 The strap became the Type I – Strap, Special Purpose: Non-Magnetic Buckle of the 46383 series of specification issues.

-The strap colour grey changed to black with the specification change.
+The strap colour grey changed to black with the specification change, and the webbing keeper to the same width as the strap (see Note 5).

 Above is the Type I special purpose strap drawing from MIL-S-46383.
 The dimensions are as for the MIL-S-21382 specification strap, and the length allows the watch to be worn over a diving suit.